ganelson/inweb/guide/Chapter 5/Special C Features.md

 - InC can only be used literately, i.e., with Inweb.
 There is no freestanding "InC compiler".
 InC is tangled down to ANSI C, and the result can then be compiled with `clang` or `gcc`.
-- InC programs must be multi-file webs, not single-file.
-- They must all import the `foundation` module (included with Inweb).
+- InC programs must import the `foundation` module (included with Inweb).
-- They must be written in `InwebClassic` notation.
+- InC programs must be written in `InwebClassic` notation.

 With that said, InC is a stable design which has been used on a variety of tools by the Inform project for many years now.
 Anyone is welcome to use it.